serlo/frontend/README.md

 ## Features

-### Core

-These features work across all deployments, including local and preview deployments.

 - **View entites**.
 Serlo consists of different entities like articles, videos or taxonomy terms.
 You can access an entity by alias (e.g. https://frontend.serlo.org/mathe) or by id (e.g. https://frontend.serlo.org/54210).
 Look further down for a complete list of supported entity types.

+- **Language versions**.
+The UI changes language if you are viewing an entity of another language instance.
+You can access them by using the id or by prefixing the alias with a language subfolder (e.g. https://frontend.serlo.org/en/serlo).

 - **View custom pages**.
 Some pages are built separately in the frontend, like the landing page or the german donation page (https://frontend.serlo.org/spenden).

 - **Search with Google Custom Search**.
 Search with the built-in search input or by visiting the search page: https://frontend.serlo.org/search?q=hypotenuse

-- **Access language versions (limited)**.
-The core contains basic support for internationalization.
-You can access entities of other language by id or by prefixing the alias with a language subfolder.
-Here is an example: https://frontend.serlo.org/en/serlo.

-### Login

-In addition, these features are available in the staging environment and on localhost:

 - **Login**.
-You can login to your account with your username (not e-mail) and the password `123456`.
+You can login to your account with your username (not e-mail) and the password `123456` (currently only available on staging and localhost).

 - **View notifications**.
-You can view your notifications by clicking on the notification icon in the top menu.
+After login, you can view your notifications by clicking on the notification icon in the top menu.

-- **Logout**. self-explaining

-### Redirection

-If you have a cloudflare worker, these features become available:

-- **Redirection**.
-E.g. id to alias.

-- **Rewrite language subdomain to subfolder**.
-Adds full support for language versions.

-### Edit

-This set of features are interacting with the legacy server and are currently only available in the staging environment:

-- **Author Menus**.
-Access tools for editing and organizing content.
-Links to the legacy server.

-- **User profiles, activity log, subscriptions, ...**.
-Work in progress.
+- **Edit tools**.
+After login, you can view several menus that allows you to edit the content.
+This feature is currently only working on staging.

 <br><br><br>